-Although the Town of Elk Grove does not have appropriate locations for commercial development, the future site of the Belmont Bio-Ag business is located within the Town on 280 acres in Section 26.
-The Planning Commission recommended that any future industrial development should be located near local surrounding urban areas.
-It was also noted that there are no buildings or building sites in Elk Grove suitable for commercial or light manufacturing, nor is there consensus in the Town to either establish or expand a commercial or light manufacturing facility.
+The Town of White Oak Springs does not have appropriate locations for commercial development or industrial parks and the Planning Commission recommended that any commercial development or industrial parks be located currently designated commercial areas and industrial parks.
+It was also noted that there are no buildings or building sites in White Oak Springs suitable for commercial or light manufacturing, nor is there consensus in the Town to either establish or expand a commercial or light manufacturing facility.

-6.7 Environmentally Contaminated Sites
+6.7 ENVIRONMENTALLY CONTAMINATED SITES